rayark/mast/README.md

 ### Monad

-Monad provides a way for coroutine to return value or error.
-Multiple monads can chain together to a single monads for better error handling and concise.
+Monad provides a way for a coroutine to return value or error.
+Multiple monads can chain together to a single monad for better error handling and concise.

 ```csharp